pachterlab/seqspec/docs/CONTRIBUTING.md

 5. Submit a pull request

 If you are unfamiliar with pull requests, you can find more information on the [GitHub help page.](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)

+### Steps for Review

+1. **Initial Review**: A maintainer will review the suggestion for completeness and relevance.
+2. **Community Feedback**: A period for community feedback will follow.
+3. **Final Review**: The maintainers will make a final review, considering all feedback.

+### Decision Making

+- Decisions will be made based on the specification's goals, community feedback, and overall impact on the `seqspec` ecosystem.

+## Updating the Specification

+### Approval and Merging

+- Once approved, a maintainer will merge the changes into the specification.
+- Major changes may require a more detailed review process or a community vote.

+### Versioning and Change Log

+- **Versioning**: Follow semantic versioning.
+Major changes result in a version bump.
+- **Change Log**: Update the change log with a summary of the changes and contributors.

+### Testing and Validation

+- Ensure any changes are tested for compatibility and do not break existing functionality.

+## Conclusion

+We value your contributions and aim to make the process of improving the specification collaborative and transparent.
+For any questions, please contact the repository maintainers.